Const Header

 Since it's introduction a couple of years ago, I've been thoroughly impressed with the appearance of the track.
 Now that I have a fair amount installed, I'm equally impressed with its operational characteristics.
 The ability to wire the frog on the turnouts virtually eliminates stalling, and they work exceptionally well with Tortoise slow motion machines, which are the standard on my mains.
 Even fully ballasted the turnouts work well.

 The track is installed on Midwest Cork n scale roadbed, which is adhered directly to the foam base with Liquid Nails.
-I use a thin screed of Liquid Nails to install the track as well.
+I use a thin screed of yellow Elmer's Construction Glue to install the track.
 It forms a bond quickly, and holds well even with the moisture that's added during ballasting.
 I solder most rail joints, leaving a few for expansion and contraction.

 In the staging yard, I used Atlas code 80 standard flex track and Peco turnouts.
 I made this decision because I had a lot of it leftover from previous layouts, and my goal was to save some money.
 The code 80 to 50 transitions are located at the ends of the leads where the track returns to view.